xdmtk/i3-theme-manager/README.md

-This will allow the script to save and deploy only parts of your configuration that are theme specific, allowing you to keep non theme essential settings intact when switching themes, or deploying themes to a seperate machine.
+This will allow the script to save and deploy only parts of your configuration that are theme specific, allowing you to keep non theme essential settings intact when switching themes, or deploying themes to a separate machine.